Aeroluna/LunaCoopMod/README.md

 ## General

-- Added Brutal+ system.
-  - Can select a Brutal+ level to randomize mutators.
-  - Can use refresh button to rerandomize.
-  - Can use +Retry option to retry previously played mutators.
-  - Added Brutal+ levels 7 - 10.

-Added Brutal+ system.
-See Mutators section for specific changes to mutators.

 - Added ability to select a fourth prestige.

 Not all commanders have a fourth prestige yet, but do try the ones that exist!